-People eat every part of the dandelion—from root to flower and everything in between—but be sure they are free of any herbicides or other sprays.
+People eat every part of the dandelion—from root to flower and everything in between—but always be sure they are free of any herbicides or other sprays.

 Dandelion has a bitter flavor that some people enjoy.
 Young, tender plants are less bitter than mature ones.

 Foods made from dandelions include:

 - Flowers – dandelion wine, jam, honey substitute

 - Leaves – raw in salads, boiled, or sautéed, tea